ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 ---
 title: "Exploration of RNA-seq results"
 teaching: 30
-exercises: 60
+exercises: 30
 questions:
-- "How can I make plots to describe the distribution of RNA-seq counts?"
+- "How are gene expression levels distributed within a RNA-seq experiment?"
 - "Why do I need to scale/normalize read counts?"
 - "What are some of the visualisations available through `ggplot2`?"
 - "How can I save my plot in a specific format (e.g. png)?"